awaluddin-dev/awaluddin-dev/README.md

 👋 Hey there, fellow GitHub wanderer!
 Welcome to my coding abode!
-I'm Awaluddin you can call me Ludi or Owl, a passionate Full Stack Developer with a knack for crafting seamless digital experiences.
+I'm Awaluddin, but you can call me Ludi or Owl.
+I'm a passionate Full Stack Developer hailing from Indonesia, with a knack for crafting seamless digital experiences.
 Here's a sneak peek into what I bring to the tech table:

 🛠️ Tech Stack Toolbox:
 Frontend Sorcery: React, React Native, Next.js, Vue.js - I breathe life into pixels and make UIs dance with JavaScript wizardry.